mauvehed/trackerstatus/README.md

 # trackerstatus
-A python library for gathering data from the trackerstatus.info website
+A python library for gathering data from the https://trackerstatus.info website

 ## Install via Pip
 ```pip install trackerstatus```